viniciusnyari/bootcamp_modulo08/README.md

 yarn add eslint -D

 ## Inicializando o 'eslint'
-yarn eslint --init
+yarn eslint --init <br>
-Responda as perguntas conforme abaixo:
+Responda as perguntas conforme abaixo: <br>
 ?
 How would you like to use ESLint?
-To check syntax, find problems, and enforce code style ?
+To check syntax, find problems, and enforce code style <br>
+?
 What type of modules does your project use?
-JavaScript modules (import/export) ?
+JavaScript modules (import/export) <br>
+?
 Which framework does your project use?
-React
+React <br>
 ?
 Does your project use TypeScript?
-No
+No <br>
 ?
 Where does your code run?
-Browser
+Browser <br>
 ?
 How would you like to define a style for your project?
-Use a popular style guide ?
+Use a popular style guide <br>
+?
 Which style guide do you want to follow?
-Airbnb: https://github.com/airbnb/javascript ?
+Airbnb: https://github.com/airbnb/javascript <br>
+?
 What format do you want your config file to be in?
+JavaScript <br>
-JavaScript Checking peerDependencies of eslint-config-airbnb@latest Responsa 'Y' para tudo o que for questionado e aguarde a instalação.
+Checking peerDependencies of eslint-config-airbnb@latest <br>
+Responsa 'Y' para tudo o que for questionado e aguarde a instalação.<br>

 ## Instalando pretier - deixa o código mais bonito - eslint procura erros (ausência de pontos)
 yarn add prettier eslint-config-prettier eslint-plugin-prettier babel-eslint -D